joel1di1/android-google-plus-omniauth-tutorial/README.md

   	end
   	```

-- Create the file `config/initializers/omniauth.rb` with this code :
+- Create the file `config/initializers/omniauth.rb` with this code:

 	```ruby
 	# Setup the google oauth2 provider